stumbling stones/pietre d’inciampo

 This here

-among all the countless dots in the universe
+among all the countless dots in the

 The immense energy of the Big Bang